-3.3.1 Management of liquidity risk
+3.3.1 Management of Liquidity Risk

 The Bank's principal liquidity objective is to ensure that the Bank holds sufficient liquid reserve to enable it meet all probable cashflow obligations, without incurring undue transaction costs under normal conditions.
 Liquidity management safeguards the ability of the bank to meet all payment obligations as they fall due.
 The Bank's liquidity risk management framework has been an important factor in maintaining adequate liquidity and a healthy funding profile during the year and is structured to identify, measure and manage the Bank's liquidity risk at all times.
 The Board approved liquidity policy guides the management of liquidity risk strategically through the Board Risk Committee (BRC) as well as Asset and Liability Committee (ALCO) and daily by the ALM group.
-The liquidity management framework is designed to identify measure and manage The Bank's liquidity risk position at all times.
-Underlying Assets and Liabilities Management policies and procedures are reviewed and approved regularly by the Assets and Liability Committee (ALCO).
+The liquidity risk position at all times.
+Underlying Assets and Liabilities Management policies and procedures are reviewed and approved regularly by the Assets and Liability Management Committee (ALCO).